ewmorr/fungal_ITS2_metabarcoding/README.md

 #### Checking numbers of sequences in fastq files:

-The number of sequences in each fastq file can be counted using ‘cat’:
+The number of sequences in each fastq file can be counted using ‘wc’:

 ```
 expr $(cat miseq_test_batch_trim/example_sample_1/example_sample_1_S10_L001_R1pair.fastq | wc -l) / 4